gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-ii.md

 Chapter 7 of the report summarises the following four chapters, which go into the technical details of the Cyclops system design.
 The system itself could be used for many different purposes.
 It is the signal processing that is unique to detecting extraterrestrial intelligence.

 ### Phased arrays
-A microwave antenna system with a collecting area of 7-20 km$$^2$$ (3-5 km aperture diameter) is required to detect extraterrestrial signals.
-This must be constructed as a ground-based phased array of smaller antennae due to the cost and practicalities involved in a telescope of this size and the uncertainty in the required collecting area.
+A microwave antenna system with a collecting area of 7-20 km$$^2$$ (equivalent to 3-5 km aperture diameter) is required to detect extraterrestrial signals.
+This must be constructed as a ground-based phased array of smaller antennas due to the cost and practicalities involved in a telescope of this size and the uncertainty in the required collecting area.
 A phased array can be expanded over time as required.

-The authors estimated that the cost of constructing these arrays scales as the square of the diameter and therefore recommended that each array is made as large as possible (i.e. 100 m in diameter).
+The authors recommended that, given the cost of constructing array elements (dishes) scales as the square of the diameter, each element is made as large as possible (i.e. 100 m in diameter).
 They also evaluated various mounts and recommended using a conventional mount with azimuth and elevation axes.

-To avoid shadowing one another the arrays must be separated by three times their diameter.
-The optimal layout of antennae would be roughly circular in a regular hexagonal lattice.
+To avoid shadowing one another the array elements must be separated by three times their diameter.
+The optimal layout of antennas would be roughly circular in a regular hexagonal lattice.
 A control and data processing centre would be best positioned at the centre of the circle:

 >From the air, the final Cyclops system would be seen as a large central headquarters building surrounded by an "orchard" of antennas 10 km to 10 miles in diameter and containing 1000 to perhaps 2500 antennas.

-A system of underground service tunnels would allow the transmission of power, control signals and radio signals from the antennae to and from the central building.
+A system of underground service tunnels would allow the transmission of power, control signals and radio signals from the antennas to and from the central building.
 They would also allow airflow and contain telephone cables.

-The authors also briefly discuss the options for creating a community ("Cyclopolis") for staff and their families, either a few miles away or between the antennae:
+The authors also briefly discuss the options for creating a community ("Cyclopolis") for staff and their families, either a few miles away or between the antennas:

 > There would be ample room between the antenna elements for playgrounds and recreation facilities.